NOAA-CSL/MELODIES-MONET/docs/appendix/machine-specific-install.rst

 (c) Once you set up the correct packages through conda, and while your conda
-    environment is still activated, get the most recent branches of MONET and MONETIO using github, and link them with conda.
+    environment is still activated, get the most recent branches of MONET and MONETIO using GitHub, and link them with conda.
 This is done because MONET and MONETIO are still in active development.
 Create a 'monet-base' folder (e.g. in your work location on cheyenne).